ruks001/ICPS_ruks/README.md

 # For trajectory optimization
 ## 1. Install the docker engine in your pc first.
 ## 2. Go inside the  ubuntu20.04 folder
+## 3. Put the "global_racetrajectory_optimization" inside the ubuntu20.04 folder
 ## 3. Run following commands to build and run:
 ```
 docker build -t ubuntu20 .